Registration for the 2022 Annual Medical Genomics Symposium is now open!

 Each business meeting features a clinical or educational presentation by a local speaker.

-GTFI has over 100 active members interested in issues related to the provision of genetic services in Illinois.
+ISGP has over 150 full, associate, and student members interested in issues related to the provision of genetic services in Illinois.
 Membership is open to genetics professionals and those interested in genetics in Illinois, including:

 There are three categories of membership: full, associate and student.Become a Member

-If you are interested in learning more about the field of genetics or having a genetic counselor speak to your organization, class, or student group, please contact the Community Outreach Committee at firstname.lastname@example.org.
+If you are interested in learning more about the field of genetics or having a genetic counselor speak to your organization, class, or student group, please contact the Community Outreach Committee a President@illinoisgenetics.org.